Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

 9. Testing Varnish
 ==================

+    As background to this test consider the following.
+The application servers sp2 and sp3 are connected via a non-routable private subnet in the 10.0.0.* range.
+In the current cluster setup they are accessed over this private subnet via the HAProxy and Varnish servers on sp1.
+This means any latency or throughput issues on the subnet will adversly affect the total scalability.

+    Varnish serves all our cachable resources (CSS, javascript, images, etc.).
+    In order to understand the total scalability we decided to checked Varnish's scalability in our current cluster setup.

     We used `Apache Benchmark`_ to test Varnish from our load generating server and the Varnish/ HAProxy server.
 This was done with a script that starts